cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 On the **Cloud & Regions page**, in the **Cloud provider** section, select your deployment environment: **Google Cloud** or **AWS**.

 You do not need an account in the deployment environment you choose.
 The cluster is created on infrastructure managed by Cockroach Labs.
-If you intend to use your CockroachDB {{ site.data.products.standard }} cluster with data or services in a cloud tenant, you should select that cloud provider and the region closest to your existing cloud services to maximize performance.
+If you intend to use your CockroachDB {{ site.data.products.standard }} cluster with data or services in a cloud tenant that you manage, you should select that cloud provider and the region closest to your existing cloud services to maximize performance.

 Pricing depends on your cloud provider and region selections.